Prometheus Pushgateways - Everything You Need To Know

 The former is more applicable in cases where your batch job is written in a language such as Powershell or Bash.

-With Powershell, you can use the canonical Invoke-WebRequest which sends a web request to the given URL and given data.
+With Powershell, you can use the canonical Invoke-WebRequest which sends a web request to the given URL and data.
 To send metrics data to a Pushgateway on Windows Powershell you can use this snippet:

 $metrics = "